 Reggio in IB Setup

-Two philosophies which have really gained ground in today’s education world are – Reggio and play based learning.
-The enhanced Primary Years Program of the IB curriculum also lays a lot of stress on play being central to teaching and learning.
-Some similarities between the two programmes can be listed out as- student centric, inquiry based, learning through exploration and play.
-An amalgamation of Reggio and play based learning in IB approach is what we follow in our school where child is centric, child is unique, and child learns through play.
+Two philosophies that have gained ground in today’s education world are – Reggio and play-based learning.
+The enhanced Primary Years Programme of the IB curriculum also lays a lot of stress on the play being central to teaching and learning.
+Some similarities between the two programmes can be listed out as student-centric, inquiry-based, learning through exploration and play.
+An amalgamation of Reggio and play-based learning in the IB approach is what we follow in our school where the child is centric, the child is unique, and the child learns through play.

 How do we bring Reggio in a PYP set up?

 Children are naturally curious and like to explore things with their hands.
-With the right questioning and reflections on hands-on explorations, the teacher is able to get the first thinking of her children and build from there.
+With the right questioning and reflections on hands-on explorations, the teacher can get the first thinking of her children and build from there.

-They were given the opportunity to grow their own plants in individual pots as well as on the school garden patch.
+They were allowed to grow their plants in individual pots as well as on the school garden patch.
 A variety of seeds such as carrots, beetroots, marigold, spinach etc. were sown to make it more experiential.
-The exploration/investigation area was always abuzz with children experimenting about needs of a plant and constantly enquiring about the right conditions for growth of a plant.
+The exploration/investigation area was always abuzz with children experimenting about the needs of a plant and constantly enquiring about the right conditions for the growth of a plant.

-Learning was not restricted within the classroom but spilled outdoors in the corridors, in the school garden and even beyond when they went for a farm visit.
-Similar to a Reggio inspired setup, the learning spaces kept changing as per the needs of the learning and the children kept transitioning accordingly.
+Learning was not restricted within the classroom but spilt outdoors in the corridors, in the school garden and even beyond when they went for a farm visit.
+As a Reggio inspired setup, the learning spaces kept changing as per the needs of the learning and the children kept transitioning accordingly.
 So now the inquiry merged with the Math concept of measurement to find out whose plant had grown the tallest or outside checking on the weighing scale to find the heaviest vegetables.
-They even sorted the vegetables as part of the plant that we eat to create a graph.
+They even sorted the vegetables as part of the plant that we eat, to create a graph.

-We firmly believe in the Reggio philosophy that each child is ‘infinitely capable, creative and intelligent’ and ‘need the freedom to appreciate the infinite resources of their hands, eyes and their ears’.
-Every day by giving our children multiple opportunities to express their ideas, think beyond and problem solving through critical thinking we are exposing them to the best of both worlds and getting them future ready.
+We firmly believe in the Reggio philosophy that each child is ‘infinitely capable, creative and intelligent and ‘need the freedom to appreciate the infinite resources of their hands, eyes and their ears.
+Every day by giving our children multiple opportunities to express their ideas, think beyond and problems solving through critical thinking we are exposing them to the best of both worlds and getting them future-ready.